consbio/trefoil/docs/cli.md

-  to_netcdf      Convert rasters to NetCDF variables      List variables in netCDF file warp           Warp NetCDF files to match a template
+  to_netcdf      Convert rasters to NetCDF variables      List variables in netCDF file warp           Warp NetCDF files to match a template zonal_stats    Calculate zonal statistics for a series of NetCDF files zones          Create zones in a NetCDF from features in a shapefile
 ```

 ## Bin time series